humanmade/altis-cloud/docs/page-caching.md

 them via PHP e.g. `wp_*`.

 By default, requests beginning with `wp`, `wordpress`, or `comment_author` skip the cache, as Batcache generates a `no-cache` header.
-This behaviour can be overridden by explicitly setting the `Cache-Control` header to force caching (note: prefixed cookies form part of the cache key).
+This behaviour can be overridden by explicitly setting the `Cache-Control` header to force caching on the CDN (note: prefixed cookies form part of the CDN cache key, and so are unique for each cookie value).

 **Note:** This will not change the value on the CDN cache.
 Enterprise customers can contact Altis support to apply customisations at the CDN level.